 6.6.1 General

-When ranging and sidelink positioning service is applied, SL reference UE discovery and selection may be triggered in a SL-MO-LR, SL-MT-LR, 5GC-MO-LR or 5GC-MT-LR procedure as specified in clause 5.2.x of 3GPP TS 23.586 [2].
+When ranging and sidelink positioning service is applied, SL reference UE discovery and selection may be triggered in a SL-MO-LR, SL-MT-LR, 5GC-MO-LR or 5GC-MT-LR procedure as specified in clause 5.2.4 of 3GPP TS 23.586 [2].

 SL reference UE selection is performed by the target UE.
+The target UE can consider capabilities of SL reference UE if available (i.e., by exchanging SLPP message as specified in 3GPP TS 38.355 [12] or local configuration).
+How to use that information for SL reference UE selection is up to implementation.

 6.6.2 Procedures